wp-plugins/si-contact-form/readme.txt

 If you have any question about the Schedule Meetings feature please contact support@vcita.com

 == Changelog ==

+= 3.1.7 =
+- (17 Jan 2013) - major fix for compatibility with JetPack, SFC Like, and other plugins that modify "The content".
+- fixed all "Could not read CAPTCHA token file" errors.
+- fixed redirect not working when other plugins modify "The content".
+- fixed "Your message has been sent" message not displaying when other plugins modify "The content".
+- fixed vCita cookie was setting even if vCita is disabled.
+- fixed some false "Invalid Input" errors on form input sanitization.
+- PHP sessions are utilized and required now.
+- removed the CAPTCHA temp folder since PHP sessions are always used now.
+- PHP session cookie now uses HTTPOnly mode for better security (PHP 5.2.0 and up)
+- added click back button and send again prevention trap, when you try to do that, it will show a blank form.
+- changed message sent redirect from javascript to meta refresh in HTML header.
+- removed the last of the CAPTCHA audio code.
+- removed the setting "Use captcha without PHP session".
+- other bug fixes.

 = 3.1.6.3 =
 - (09 Jan 2013) - fixed message sent HTML when redirect is disabled.